FHA Debt-to-Income Ratio Requirements

 Back-end DTI considers all consumer debts listed on your credit report, in addition to the housing expenses used for the front-end DTI.
 These consumer debts include:

-Lenders typically look for a back-end DTI of 43% or less.
+For FHA loans, lenders typically look for a front-end DTI of 31% or less.

 Back-end DTI is more useful to lenders because it provides a more complete picture of your financial obligations.
 Back-end DTI is the default, so if you hear someone refer to a debt-to-income ratio without “front-end” or “back-end,” you can usually assume they are referring to the back-end DTI.